will2849/Packet-Tracer-Projects/README.md

 - Connected the devices by ethernet cable and configured router interfaces with appropriate subnets, IP addresses and subnet masks.
 Router interfaces were enabled once basic configurations were complete.
 - Enabled OSPF routing on all routers.
 - Advertised each directly connected network by using 'network' commands and the appropriate wildcard subnet masks (each network was advertised within the network backbone of Area 0).
 - Verified that OSPF neighbor adjacencies had been established between all routers.
-Routing tables were also checked on each router to verify this.
+Routing tables were checked on each router to verify this.
 - Connectivity between hosts was tested to verify that dynamic routing was in place and working as expected.